Universality of Approximate Message Passing algorithms and tensor networks

 Applying this to (\ref{eq:sym_value_decomp}), we obtain

-We will compute the expectation of (\ref{eq:sym_value_decomp2}), and see that the only non-vanishing contributions in the limit as $n \to \infty$ arise from equivalence classes $\cI$ where $G(\cI)$ is itself a tree and $e(U,V)=2$ for each unique edge $(U,V)$ of $G(\cI)$.
-These non-vanishing terms may be related to the values of the reduced tensor network $G(\cI)$ evaluated on the matrix $\bS/n$ in place of $\bW$.
+We will compute the expectation of (\ref{eq:sym_value_decomp2}), and see that the only non-vanishing contributions in the limit $n \to \infty$ arise from partitions $\pi$ where $G_\pi$ is itself a tree and $e(U,V)=2$ for each unique edge $(U,V)$ of $G_\pi$.
+These non-vanishing terms may be related to the values of a reduced tensor network associated to $G_\pi$, evaluated on the matrix $\bS/n$ in place of $\bW$.

-In anticipation of this computation, we first show the following lemma which establishes universality of the value of any tensor network evaluated on $\S/n$ in place of $\W$.
+In anticipation of this computation, we first show the following lemma which establishes universality of the value of any tensor network evaluated on $\S/n$.

 \begin{lemma} Under the assumptions of Lemma~\ref{lemma:Wignermoments}, for any diagonal tensor network $T=(\cV,\cE,\{q_v\}_{v \in \cV})$ in $k$ variables,